reubensultana/DBAScripts/Audit+Security/sql_firewall.md

 ## Final Thoughts

+The solution works best with SQL Logins.
+When someone connects using a Windows Logins it is relatively easy to capture who initiated the connection.
+In the case os a SQL Login, which I personally advocate to avoid using unless there is no other technical solution, the credentials can be shared between multiple individuals and used from unauthorised machines.
+Of course if the User has been granted permissions to log on to an "allowed" Host, and uses the SQL Login to initiate the connection, there isn't much a DBA can do.
+If this scenario exists in your organisation, I would suggest reviewing your security policies.

 When a Login attempt fails, due to the above conditions being met, the End User will get the following error message:

 ```text
 Logon failed for login '<LOGIN_NAME>' due to trigger execution.
 ```

-This is a standard message and cannot be replace by a friendlier one, such as to inform the End User that they are not allowed to connect from that specific Workstation/Host for example.
+This is a standard message and cannot be replaced by a friendlier one, such as to inform the End User that they are not allowed to connect from that specific Workstation/Host for example.

 The Logon Trigger will however write the `RAISERROR` message to the SQL Server ERRORLOG, which can then be used for analysis and troubleshooting.
-A sample of the messgae is shown below:
+A sample of the message is shown below:

 ``` text
 Failed connection attempt for <Login_Name> from <Host_Name>